smplrspace/docs/docs/api-reference/space/space.md

 - `preview` - _optional_ - starts by a preview image with a play button similar to YouTube embed.
 It is advisable to use [our ESM bundle](/#esm-bundle-supports-runtime-tree-shaking) to ensure a quick initial render. _Default value: false_.
 - `loadingMessage` - _optional_ - lets you override the text displayed while the space is loading. _Default value: "Loading your space"_.
+- `renderingMessage` - _optional_ - lets you override the text displayed when the space is loaded but still rendering. _Default value: same as loadingMessage_.
 - `mode` - _optional_ - lets you choose between 2D and 3D rendering. _Default value: 3d_.
 - `allowModeChange` - _optional_ - set this to true to allow users to switch between 2D and 3D. _Default value: false_.
 - `onModeChange` - _optional_ - is called whenever the user changes the mode.
 Requires allowModeChange to be set to true.